pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 ## [1] FALSE
 ```

-The remarks column has some notes on total damage estimates that sort of match up with the
-numbers in the EXP columns, but this only happens on a few of them.
 It appears these numeric values are due to rounding not to 3 significant figures, or just incorrect input of data.

 How many rows are like this?